CruiseOutlook

 Typical Weather

-Raiatea enjoys a tropical climate, characterized by warm temperatures year-round.
-The dry season from May to October is considered the best time to visit, while the wet season from November to April can bring heavy rain and humidity.
+Raiatea enjoys a tropical climate with warm temperatures year-round, averaging between 75°F and 85°F (24°C to 30°C).
+The dry season from May to October is considered the best time to visit, while the wet season from November to April can bring heavy rainfall and humidity.

 What to Pack

-- A light rain jacket for unexpected showers during the wet season.
+• A light rain jacket for unexpected showers, especially in the wet season.

 Heads Up